-We all experience some sort of anxiety in our lives, but for some people, it interferes with their lives.
+We all experience some sort of anxiety at some point, but for some people, it interferes with life.
 Naturally, they seek out the quickest, easiest solution.

 One of the most commonly prescribed drugs for dealing with stress and anxiety is Alprazolam.